 The common name for upper respiratory infection is “URI” or “cat flu”.
 It is a common disease which if left untreated, can be very dangerous for kittens.
 Especially if they are only a few weeks old.
 This infection is caused by an airborne virus or bacteria that is spread from cat to cat, when one sneezes or exhales.
 The main symptoms of URI are sneezing, runny nose, clear or yellow/green discharge from the eyes and loss of appetite.
 It is important to consult your vet as soon as possible when you become aware of this infection in your kitty.
 Upper respiratory infections can be hard to treat.
 It can take approximately a week for your kitten to recover from cat flu.
 However, the virus can stay dormant in your kitten’s body and resurface later in his life.

 Your kitten can recover in about a week from this condition.
 There is no specific treatment, since there are no antiviral drugs on the market, but your vet may decide to prescribe antibiotics to treat any bacterial infections that have entered that could lead to pneumonia.
 Nursing care is important as well as encouraging your kitten to drink fluids.
-You can also maintain your cat healthy against cat flu naturally to help URI symptoms like sneezing, runny nose and coloured discharge coming out from the eyes and nose.
+You can also promote your cat healthy naturally with homeopathic products.
+You want to promote his health even during symptoms like sneezing, runny nose and coloured discharge coming out from the eyes and nose.

 4. Intestinal worms